Reading My Books Online During Social Distancing

 Delete uploaded or archived videos or, in the event the applicable platform does not permit

-deletion, disable access to uploaded videos, by the end of the local school year.
+deletion, disable access to uploaded videos, by the December 31st, 2020.

 This permission grant is to best serve the community of readers out there who need us right now.